MicrosoftDocs/customer-insights/ci-docs/search-filter-index.md

    :::image type="content" source="media/search-filter-index.png" alt-text="Search and filter index page.":::

+1. Select **Run** once you're ready to apply your search and filter settings.
+After the changes are processed, view them in the [customer cards on the Customer page](customer-profiles.md).

 ## Define filtering options for a given attribute

 Set up the fields that can be used for filtering customers on the **Customers** page.